European Eel Conservation

 Conserving the European Eel

-ZSL is monitoring the migration of the critically endangered European eel migrations in the Thames and its tributaries.
+ZSL is monitoring the migration of the critically endangered European eel in the Thames and its tributaries.
 Throughout the summer the ZSL team circumnavigate London on the hunt for eels in order to understand their unique life-cycle and highlight pressure on their population.
 Read more about our eel monitoring project

 Sustainable Eel Group